strike65/SwiftyStats/README.md

 $> cd <YOUR_PROJECT_FOLDER>
 $> vi Podfile
 ```
-Your Podfile should looks like:
+Your Podfile should look like:

 ```ruby
 target 'YOURPROJECT' do